Studio123ca/cpt-page-for-posts/README.md

 2. Upload the ZIP file via the WordPress admin dashboard or extract it into the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

+## Features
+- Displays the status of the Page in the list view in the admin panel.
+(Ex.
+Posts Page, Events Page, etc.)
+- Integrates with Advanced Custom Fields location rules, so fields can be displayed on the archive pages conditionally.
+- An intuitive settings page that allows you to select a page for each custom post type with an archive.

 ## Usage

 ### Setting Archive Pages